RusDavies/moose-inventory/README.md

 The *moose-inventory* tool is compliant with the Ansible specifications for [dynamic inventory sources](http://docs.ansible.com/developing_inventory.html).

 However, to make use of *moose-inventory's* multiple environment and configuration file options, a shim script should be used as the target for the [external inventory script](http://docs.ansible.com/intro_dynamic_inventory.html).
-A trivial example may look something like this,
+A trivial example may look something like the following.

 ```shell
 #!/bin/bash